 LED lights are the most efficient lights available on the market today and require very little electricity to operate because they are extremely efficient.
 LED’s convert approximately 90% of the electricity they consume into light.
 Conversely, incandescent lights use only 10 – 15% of electricity to generate light, with the rest of the electricity effectively wasted in lost heat.
 Ecoglow LED down lights, for example, draw only 4-8 Watts of electricity to emit light, compared to 50 Watts drawn by a traditional halogen downlight.
 That is a saving in electricity consumption of 80-90% thus making the switch to Ecoglow LED a no brainer when the cost of electricity is continually rising.

 As well as LED lighting being highly energy-efficient, some LED lights are suitable for retro-fit installation and new building developments.
 This means existing lights (especially inefficient halogens) can be replaced and/or installed into buildings being designed for the future.
 Ecoglow LED downlights are also an environmentally friendly option as they are free from mercury and toxic gasses and reduce greenhouse gas emissions.
-Ecoglow LED lights meet all critical Australian safety standards.
+They also meet all critical Australian safety standards.
 Ecoglow LED downlights can be truly relied upon for longevity and for performance and have a 2 or 3 year warranty depending on the product.
-Please see each product’s individual specification sheet to view warranty period and conditions.
+(Please see each product’s individual specification sheet to view warranty period and conditions.)

 The usual low-energy light technology on the market today is CFL – standing for Compact Fluorescent Lamp.
 These tend to be curly in shape and give off a bluey-white light.
 In effect they are the same technology as the neon fluorescent tubes often found in offices or kitchens, simply engineered to fit into smaller fittings (hence “compact”).
 CFL technology is classified today as being energy-efficient, as it uses less electricity than traditional lighting however CFL is now old technology and should no longer be classified as energy efficient as LEDs are now the new benchmark of energy efficiency.
 CFLs also contain mercury and other toxic materials in measurable quantities – they need these materials in order to work.
 They also tend to be made of glass and if they break they are a health hazard from both the glass fragments and the mercury; this makes them expensive to handle and send to waste.
 In addition, CFL lights tend to flicker and usually take time to reach full brightness.
 LEDs have none of these issues.

 LED lighting technology is the greenest form of lighting technology today.
-Ecoglow’s LED lights comply with Restriction of Hazardous Substances legislation and will not explode like incandescent bulbs or shatter and spread powder throughout your kitchen like fluorescent tubes and CFL’s (Compact Fluorescent Lights).
+Ecoglow’s LED lights comply with Restriction of Hazardous Substances legislation and will not explode like incandescent bulbs or shatter and spread powder throughout your kitchen like fluorescent tubes and CFL’s (Compact Fluorescent Lights) have been prone to.

 Unlike the fluorescent lights, lifespan of LED lights is NOT affected by frequent switching.